wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-troubleshoot-ssh-connections.md

 > [AZURE.NOTE] This source applies only for virtual machines created using classic deployment model.
 For virtual machines created using the Resource Manager, skip to [source 4: Network security groups](#nsg).

-To eliminate the cloud service endpoint and ACL as the source of the failure, for VMs created using the [classic deployment model](/documentation/articles/resource-manager-deployment-model), check that another Azure VM in the same virtual network can make SSH connections to your VM.
+To eliminate the cloud service endpoint and ACL as the source of the failure, for VMs created using the [classic deployment model](/documentation/articles/resource-manager-deployment-model/), check that another Azure VM in the same virtual network can make SSH connections to your VM.

 ![Diagram that highlights cloud service endpoint and ACL](./media/virtual-machines-troubleshoot-ssh-connections/ssh-tshoot4.png)

 If you do not have another VM in the same virtual network, you can easily create a new one.
-For more information, see [Create a virtual machine running Linux in Azure](/documentation/articles/virtual-machines-linux-tutorial).
+For more information, see [Create a virtual machine running Linux in Azure](/documentation/articles/virtual-machines-linux-quick-create-cli/).
 Delete the extra VM when you are done with your testing.

 If you can create an SSH connection with a VM in the same virtual network, check:

 - The endpoint configuration for SSH traffic on the target VM.
 The private TCP port of the endpoint should match the TCP port on which the SSH service on the VM is listening (default is 22).
-For VMs created in the Reso For VMs created in the Resource Manager deployment model using templates,  v  **Browse** >  * machines (v2)**   **Settings** >  *verify the SSH TCP port number in the Azure Management Portal with **Browse** > **Virtual machines (v2)** > *VM name* > **Settings** > **Endpoints**.
+For VMs created in the Resource Manager deployment model using templates, verify the SSH TCP port number in the Azure portal with **Browse** > **Virtual machines (v2)** > *VM name* > **Settings** > **Endpoints**.
 - The ACL for the SSH traffic endpoint on the target virtual machine.
 ACLs allow you to specify allowed or denied incoming traffic from the Internet, based on its source IP address.
 Misconfigured ACLs can prevent incoming SSH traffic to the endpoint.
 Check your ACLs to ensure that incoming traffic from public IP addresses of your proxy or other edge server are allowed.
-For more information, see [About network access control lists (ACLs)](/documentation/articles/virtual-networks-acl).
+For more information, see [About network access control lists (ACLs)](/documentation/articles/virtual-networks-acl/).

 To eliminate the endpoint as a source of the problem, remove the current endpoint and create a new endpoint and specify the **SSH** name (TCP port 22 for the public and private port number).
-For more information, see [Set up endpoints on a virtual machine in Azure](/documentation/articles/virtual-machines-set-up-endpoints).
+For more information, see [Set up endpoints on a virtual machine in Azure](/documentation/articles/virtual-machines-linux-classic-setup-endpoints/).

 <a id="nsg"></a>
 #### Source 4: Network security groups

 Network security groups allow you to have more granular control of allowed inbound and outbound traffic.
 You can create rules that span subnets and cloud services in an Azure virtual network.
 Check your network security group rules to ensure that SSH traffic to and from the Internet is allowed.
-For more information, see [About network security groups](/documentation/articles/virtual-networks-nsg).
+For more information, see [About network security groups](/documentation/articles/virtual-networks-nsg/).

 #### Source 5: Linux-based Azure virtual machine